jakecrim/configurable-approximate-adder/readme.md

 **Instructions to Simulate in ModelSim:**

-In modelsim, go to file->open and find the CAA.mpf. (ex: in ACA8-2 open CAA.mpf), ( Note: you may have to make sure your file explorer is set to look for "All Files (*.*)"), then remove all files from project because they have the absolute path rather than the relative path, and then right click -> add to project, and the browse and all the files from that current project directory (ex: all the .vhd files inside of ACA8-2).
-Then hit the OK button.
-Then compile all, then go to library, open work, and double click on the testBench entity file to start simulation.
+In modelsim, go to file->open and find the CAA.mpf. (ex: in ACA8-2 open CAA.mpf), ( Note: you may have to make sure your file explorer is set to look for "All Files (*.*)"), then remove all files from project because they have the absolute path rather than the relative path, and then right click -> add to project, existing file, and the browse, add all the files with the .vhd extension from that current project directory (ex: all the .vhd files inside of ACA8-2).
+Then hit the OK button twice.
+Then under the compile drop down click "compile all" to compile all the files, then go to library tab, open work, and double click on the testBench entity file to start simulation.
 Select all items in the object panel, right click, select add wave.
 Then go to change the run length to 40 ms. Then hit run and get the results.

 ### Inputs to Carry Select Unit (CSU)

 -> Control

 -> CPredict

 -> Cout

 -> G

 -> BP

 ### Inputs to Carry Predict

 -> A_i

 -> B_i

 ### Outputs
 When running the test bench, outputs of note are the error, and the count ( C ).
 Error rate is calculated as:  --> (error / C )

 -> error

 -> C

 For normal adder operations, outputs are Sum (S) and Cout (Co):

 -> Co

 -> S